couchbasecloud/terraform-provider-couchbase-capella/examples/sample_bucket/README.md

 In this example, we are going to do the following.

 1. CREATE: Create a new sample bucket in Capella as stated in the `create_sample_bucket.tf` file.
-2. UPDATE: Update the bucket configuration using Terraform.
+2. UPDATE: Update the sample bucket configuration using Terraform.
 3. LIST: List existing sample buckets in Capella as stated in the `list_sample_buckets.tf` file.
-4. IMPORT: Import a bucket that exists in Capella but not in the terraform state file.
+4. IMPORT: Import a sample bucket that exists in Capella but not in the terraform state file.
-5. DELETE: Delete the newly created bucket from Capella. c
+5. DELETE: Delete the newly create sample bucket from Capella. c
 If you check the `terraform.template.tfvars` file - Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.